Are you thinking about buying backlinks in 2018?

 If you want to acquire backlinks through outreach, you need to:

-- Create a quality content asset that’s worth promoting
+- Create a quality SEO content asset that’s worth promoting

 - Prospect for relevant link opportunities

 - Request link placement on the qualified websites